 Naturally, there was growth pain.
 Much of it centering around her relationships of the past, present, & future.
 Did she share what she knew with others?
 Would they believe her if she did?
 Or worse, would they believe her and not care?

 In the end, she decided to illuminate the constant shadow in her life:

 It was enough that she, alone, cared.

 She followed her introverted intuition and did what she had to–not just for herself, but for others.
-She became a formal student of cognitive functions to help those who had too long felt different or unseen for their true selves.
+She became a formal student of Jungian psychology to help those who had too long felt different or unseen for their true selves.

 She shook off her cracked layers, so others could better see her soul’s calling.

 I’m sorry to say there were some that flinched.
 But there were also many who did not.
 Moreover, there were some who removed their own camouflage coverings.
 It was then that the woman remembered the compass she had always carried, even as a child.

 The girl had foreseen this moment.